PereViki/semantic-vision/007_augmented_reality_image_tracking/calssroom-schedule/README.md

 ## Inspiration
-This project has been created for the Computer Vision class lead by Ágoston Nagy in 2024.
+This project has been created for the Computer Vision course lead by Ágoston Nagy at MOME in 2024.